‘Bold And The Beautiful’ Spoilers: Sally Sinks Her Claws In Liam Now That Marriage Is Shaky With Steffy

 — Bold & The Beautiful (@BandB_CBS) September 1, 2017

 Bill won’t be happy to see Sally doing well again, and he will ramp up the battle between them.
-But, the worse things get between Bill and Liam, the more the distance will grow between Liam and Steffy.
-Bold and the Beautiful spoilers indicate that Sally may make the first move for what she wants and unexpectedly kiss Liam.
+However, the worse things get between Bill and Liam, the more the distance will grow between Liam and Steffy.
+Bold and the Beautiful spoilers indicate that Sally might make the first move for what she wants and unexpectedly kiss Liam.
 What do you think of Steffy’s attitude in the whole Bill and Liam saga?
 Is Liam justified in seeking friendship elsewhere?
 Doesn’t Liam deserve someone who is on his side like Sally will be?

 [Featured Image by Pascal Le Segretain/Getty Images]